fbpx

 What Is COLA?

 COLA, or Cost of Living Allowance, is an adjustment made to Social Security and veterans’ disability benefits to ensure they keep pace with inflation.
-The goal is to make sure that as the cost of goods and services increases, those receiving benefits aren’t left behind financially.
+The goal is to make sure that as the cost of goods and services increases, those receiving veteran benefits aren’t left behind financially.
 The Social Security Administration (SSA) typically announces the upcoming year’s COLA increase in October, and it applies to both Social Security benefits and VA disability payments.

-Veterans who receive compensation for a service-connected disability depend on these payments for their livelihood, making COLA adjustments particularly important for their financial well-being.
-The increase for 2025, though more modest than in previous years, will still provide much-needed relief to those facing rising costs in essential expenses such as housing, food, and healthcare.
+Veterans who receive compensation for a service-connected disability depend on these payments for their livelihood, making COLA for VA 2025 particularly important for their financial well-being.

 The 2025 COLA Increase: What to Expect